Applied Sustainability Graduate Certificate

 This course empowers students to reduce the energy use, waste, and other environmental impacts of IT systems while reducing life cycle costs, thereby improving competitive advantage.
 Students learn how to measure computer power usage, minimize power usage, procure sustainable hardware, design green data centers, recycle computer equipment, configure computers to minimize power, use virtualization to reduce the number of servers, and other green technologies.
 Students also learn how to make green IT an integral part of organizational culture and planning, to foster long-term sustainable information technology.
 The course is executed through a combination of lectures, guest lectures, field trips, assignments, labs, case studies, and a term project. [ 4 cr. ]

-MET UA 515 History and Theory of Urban Planning
+MET UA 515 History, Theory and Planning Practice

 History, concepts, and methods of contemporary urban and regional planning practice.
 Governmental, nonprofit, and private settings of professional planning; plans, research, and policy development; uses and implementation of planning.
 Political analysis of planning issues, such as comprehensiveness, public interest, advocacy, negotiation, and future orientation.
 Case materials drawn from redevelopment, growth management, land use conflicts, and service delivery. [ 4 cr. ]